timothybrown/BSEC-Conduit/readme.md

 - v0.2.0: 2018.10.20
   - Initial rewrite of rstoermer's code.
   - Changed paho.mqtt to use connect_async method.
-This means it will establish an connection and stay connected until the daemon exits.
+This means it will establish a connection and stay connected until the daemon exits.
 The original code used the single publish function for each message, which connected/disconnected to/from the server for every message.
 This causes a lot of log spam and churning of the Mosquitto persistence database.